 A puddle of water on the ground near your air conditioner is one of the first and most obvious signs that your drain line is stopped up.
 A clogged AC drain line is no joke because it can cause extensive water damage to your home, including mold and weakening your structural foundation.

 If you think your AC drain line is clogged, follow the tips below to see if you can fix it yourself.
-If you can’t fix it, or if you’re too nervous to try, no problem!
-Give our team at Ambient Edge a call, and we’ll be glad to take a look.
+If you can’t clear the clog, or if you’re too nervous to try, no problem!
+Give our team at Ambient Edge a call, and we’ll be glad to fix it for you.

 What Does an AC Drain Line Do?

 When your air conditioner is on, it reduces the humidity in the room by pulling the moisture out of the indoor air.
 As it collects this moisture, the water drips into the condensate pan.
-From there, the water is supposed to travel down the drain line, or condensate drain and out of the unit.
+From there, the water should travel down the drain line or condensate drain and out of the unit.